-Often enough, we can’t always consume all of the necessary vitamins through the diet each day.
-Saying that, a multi-vitamin is like your bodies insurance, which can plaster up the holes and nutritional gaps in your diet.
-Multivitamins are important supplements that are essential not only for women but for anyone on a fitness journey or not.
+Often enough, we can’t always consume all of the necessary vitamins through our diets each day.
+Saying that, a multi-vitamin is like your body’s insurance, which can plaster up the holes and nutritional gaps in your diet.
+Multivitamins are important supplements which are essential not only for women but for anyone, regardless as to whether or not they are on a fitness journey.
 Vitamin deficiencies can occur when you partake in intensive exercise programs and it’s important to replenish the body so it can function at its best.
-If deficient in any one vitamin- this can lead to a weaker immune system which in turn means you are more susceptible to illness.
+Vitamin deficiency can lead to a weaker immune system, which in turn means you are more susceptible to illness.

 Extensive training regimens can deplete your body’s supply of iron, which can lead to fatigue and a weakened immune system.
-For this reason it is therefore vital, especially for women (due to menstrual cycles) to take an iron supplement.
-The reduction in the production of red blood cells due to lowered iron levels could cause anemia.
+For this reason it vital, especially for women (due to menstrual cycles) to take an iron supplement.
+The reduction in the production of red blood cells due to lowered iron levels could cause anaemia.
 Not only this, but according to the NDNS women in particular do not meet current iron recommendations.

 3. Whey Protein

-It should come as no surprise that whey protein is essential for anyone embarking on a fitness journey where their ultimate goal is to lose fat and gain lean muscle mass.
+Whey protein is essential for anyone embarking on a fitness journey where their ultimate goal is to lose fat and gain lean muscle mass.

-Calcium contributes to the development and strength of bones which is helpful when doing weight bearing exercises.
-Our bones get stronger the more we use them so making sure you keep them healthy is important.
+Calcium contributes to the development and strength of bones, which is helpful when doing weight-bearing exercises.
+Our bones get stronger the more we use them, so making sure you keep them healthy is important.
 Studies have also shown that an increase in calcium intake could also lower pms symptoms.

-8. Creatine for Women
+7. Creatine for Women

 A Take Home Message

-Supplements are not just specifically for men or for women… we all have similar bodily processes that only really differ through hormone expression.
-Supplements are designed and developed for everyone and you shouldn’t be intimidated or confused by the amount available out there, do your research and try products that you think will benefit you and your fitness plan.
+Supplements are not just specifically for men or for women.
+We all have similar bodily processes that only really differ through hormone expression.
+Supplements are designed and developed for everyone and you shouldn’t be intimidated or confused by the amount available out there.
+Do your research and try products that you think will benefit you and your fitness plan.